-All scholars will develop, pursue, and report on a research question along with their faculty mentor over the course of two consecutive summers (for a list of faculty willing to work with Laidlaw Scholars, please see the Faculty Involvement page).
+All scholars will develop, pursue, and report on a research question along with their faculty mentor over the course of at least one summer (for a list of faculty willing to work with Laidlaw Scholars, please see the Faculty Involvement page).
 Students are encouraged to explore faculty websites and speak with faculty that they are interested in working with as soon as possible.
 Faculty can work with the student to help create a research plan.
 Students who have enrolled in summer courses are not precluded from participating.

 Research projects can be in any discipline.
-Projects may have an international dimension, and scholars may spend all or part of the second summer research project in an overseas university.
+Projects may have an international dimension.
 Following each summer research period, scholars and their faculty mentors will participate in a research day in which their findings are shared with the broader community.
-The research project can culminate in the student’s senior honors thesis if they choose.
+The research project may culminate in the student’s senior honors thesis if they choose.

 Leadership development is an important component of the Laidlaw Scholarship.
 Along with conducting research, scholars will also participate in a leadership development program.
 The leadership component of the scholarship will include workshops, trainings, and events, along with more informal mentoring opportunities.